-- AKOSH will continue to provide a strong enforcement presence to provide an effective deterrent for employers who fail to meet their safety and health responsibilities.
-AKOSH voluntary and incentive programs are dependent upon maintaining an effective enforcement presence in the workplace.
-AKOSH will continue to ensure serious violators are appropriate held accountable for their actions or lack thereof.
-As a means to leverage enforcement and facilitate a change in workplace culture, AKOSH will provide penalty reduction incentives for employers that work in good faith to quickly resolve violations. - AKOSH will continue to integrate its consultation and training efforts with its enforcement strategy in order to better focus on high hazard industries and workplaces.
-To address particular hazards and issues that cause accidents or represent recognized threats to worker safety and health, AKOSH will continue to promote industry-specific hazard control systems and safety and health program management improvements. - AKOSH will use data-driven approaches to focus resources toward high hazard workplaces.
-AKOSH uses the High Hazard Targeting (HHT) emphasis program for this very purpose. - AKOSH will continue to provide required training as well as other training opportunities to keep pace with change in standards and compliance directives and to provide a well-rounded training regime to all AKOSH personnel.
+AKOSH will continue to integrate its consultation and training efforts with its enforcement strategy to better focus on high hazard industries and workplaces.
+To address particular hazards and issues that cause accidents or represent recognized threats to worker safety and health, AKOSH will continue to promote industry-specific hazard control systems and safety and health program management improvements.

+- AKOSH will use data-driven approaches to focus resources toward high hazard workplaces.
+AKOSH uses the High Hazard Targeting (HHT) emphasis program for this very purpose. - AKOSH will continue to provide required training as well as other training opportunities to keep pace with changes in standards and compliance directives and to provide a well-rounded training regime to all AKOSH personnel.
 AKOSH will self-assess with regular internal evaluations as well as continue joint reviews with Federal OSHA. - AKOSH will continue to incentivize public sector employers that receive violations, the opportunity to invest monetary penalties directly into their health and safety programs in lieu of paying money directly to the state. - AKOSH will utilize the Asbestos Abatement Contractor notifications which are required by the Department to generate more Health inspections.